trimstray/nginx-admins-handbook/README.md

 The IP Hash method uses the IP of the client to create a unique hash key and associates the hash with one of the servers.
 This ensures that a user is sent to the same server in future sessions (a basic kind of session persistence) except when this server is unavailable.
 If one of the servers needs to be temporarily removed, it should be marked with the `down` parameter in order to preserve the current hashing of client IP addresses.

-This technique is especially helpful if actions between sessions has to be kept alive e.g. products put in the shopping cart or if you do not have the mechanism to hold the sessions on the backend servers.
+This technique is especially helpful if actions between sessions has to be kept alive e.g. products put in the shopping cart or when the session state is of concern and not handled by shared memory of the application.

 ```bash
 upstream bck_testing_01 {